December 1, 2010

+OverviewThe elements for a successful game in the App Store are few.
+Ease of play, addictiveness, re-playability, originality, graphics and hanging on to the coattails of previously successful titles all belong on this short list.
 Spirits for iPad notches a few of these and the combination is at least intriguing.
 You are to indirectly control and direct groups of white 'spirits' through various levels.
 It doesn't take long to figure it out and the 'just one more' syndrome might overtake you on the first level, but many will soon figure that as fun as the game is, it may be nothing more than a re-tread.

 The VerdictIf you are looking for something different, relaxing and casual, Spirits refreshing title that will (mostly) leave you satisfied.
 But if you enjoy your money (wierdo), are an adrenaline junkie or a Mycophobiac, there are many better $5 games out there for the taking.